tsolucio/coreBOSIERelations/README.md

     * Select the PreviousIDField where you imported the autonumber field on ModuleB
     * Select the XML file
     * Launch the import process
+  * Verify the import process
+  * Optionally delete or hide the PreviousIDField custom field

 ## Notes

-  * **One to many** relations are already supported, you just have to use the supported syntax and import in the correct order of dependencies of your modules.
+  * **One to many** relations are already supported natively, you just have to use the supported syntax and import in the correct order of dependencies of your modules.
   * Only vtlib standard (_crmentityrel) many to many relations are currently supported.
-Donations and/or pull requests are welcome.
+Donations and/or pull requests are welcome to support custom many to many relation tables.